MarcusPianco/rails-course/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/marcuspianco) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+I'm use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/marcuspianco/rails-course/tags).

 ## Authors